Back

 How might we give owners clear insights into sales and service performance without extra work?

-Before jumping into design, I mapped out the full product scope — core features, AI automation, user experience needs, and business impact — to ensure every screen serves a real user need.
+Full product scope mapped before design — core features, AI automation, UX needs, and business impact — ensuring every screen serves a real user need.

 FigJam feature mapping board — AI & Automation, UX, Core Features, Business Impact